List of districts of Delhi: History

-The erstwhile Municipal Corporation of Delhi (MCD) came into existence in April 1958 and subsequently, Deputy Commissioners had no role in municipal works.
+The erstwhile Municipal Corporation of Delhi (MCD) came into existence in April 1958.
 Later in January 2012, MCD was trifurcated into North, South and East MCD.
-Each of these 3 municipal corporations was headed by an IAS officer of the rank of Municipal Commissioner.
-In 2022, the 3 municipal corporations were merged again into the newly founded Municipal Corporation of Delhi.
+In 2022, the 3 municipal corporations were merged again into the newly founded Municipal Corporation of Delhi which is headed by Municipal Commissioner.

-List of Districts of Delhi
+List of districts of Delhi

 Below is the list of 11 districts and 33 sub-divisions of Delhi (with effect from September 2012).
 All 11 districts of Delhi fall under Delhi division.

 List of Municipalities in Delhi

 There are three Municipalities (1 Municipal Corporation, 1 Municipal Council and 1 Cantonment Board) in Delhi.
 These are as follows: